Curate datasets [image: .md][image]

 artifact.describe()

-!python scripts/curate_dataframe_external_features.py
+python scripts/curate_dataframe_external_features.py

 #### Union dtypes

 Some metadata columns might validate against several registries.
+This

 curate_dataframe_union_features.py